textadventures/squiffy/roadmap.md

 ## Squiffy 4

+**Status:** Released 11 July 2015.

+This is the first downloadable version of the Squiffy editor.
+It is based on the same web-based editor as first created for Squiffy 3, but packaged using [Electron](http://electron.atom.io/).

+## Squiffy 5

 **Status:** In development

-This will be the first downloadable version of the Squiffy editor.
-It will be the same web-based editor as first created for Squiffy 3, but packaged using [Electron](http://electron.atom.io/) or possibly [NW.js](http://nwjs.io/) (formerly node-webkit).

-## Squiffy 5

-We can start to flesh out the features of the editor.
-The most important feature for the first editor iteration is probably a graphical view of a game's sections and passages, so the overall structure of a game can be visualised.
+The next step is to flesh out the features of the editor.
+Once nice feature would be a graphical view of a game's sections and passages, so the overall structure of a game can be visualised.
+Also, more tools can be provided to make it easier to add sections and passages, and to detect missing or empty ones.